wilsonmar/wilsonmar.github.io/_posts/2019-03-01-cloud-jmeter.md

 When we need to add more JMeter instances to impose a heavier load, we can use a (11) <strong>JMeter Master</strong> to coordinate the Jenkins slave nodes.
 The Master starts a fixed number of nodes to test (12) app <strong>auto-scaling</strong> mechanisms.

+Next, we'll look at (13) configuration settings for the cloud, such as <strong>AWS affinity groups</strong> to specify low latency between servers within the same Availability Zone.

-When Configurations settings are under version control, changes can (13) trigger (14) <strong>CI/CD</strong> to automatically initiate test runs.
-If the analytics system has enough history, it can (15) recognize trends and, if anomalies are identified, issue (16) <strong>alerts</strong> while the changes are still fresh in the mind of the person who made the change.
+When Configurations settings are under version control, changes can (14) trigger (15) <strong>CI/CD</strong> to automatically initiate test runs.
+If the analytics system has enough history, it can (16) recognize trends and, if anomalies are identified, issue (17) <strong>alerts</strong> while the changes are still fresh in the mind of the person who made the change.

-Because network traffic between on-premises servers and load generators in the cloud is subject to significant variability, it would be ideal to have a (17) load generator near each machine under test.
+Because network traffic between on-premises servers and load generators in the cloud is subject to significant variability, it would be ideal to have a (18) load generator near each machine under test.
 But it can be problematic going through the corporate firewall.

-It might be easier to make use of a (18) web-based SaaS service such as Blazemeter or Flood.io.
+It might be easier to make use of a (19) web-based SaaS service such as Blazemeter or Flood.io.
 With them, we just upload a script and they handle the rest, such as configuring enough machines.

-When servers on-prem. are (19) transitioned to run within a cloud, we would avoid issues with firewalls and avoid charges AWS imposes for data leaving AWS.

-Next, we'll look at configuration settings for the cloud, such as <strong>AWS affinity groups</strong> to specify low latency between servers within the same Availability Zone.

 <hr />